TyOverby/Range/README.md

 ## A NOTE ABOUT THESE EXAMPLES ##

-In the examples below, I use `.toList()` and `.take(...)` to force the Range iterable to fully compute.
+In the examples below, I use `.toList()` and `.take(...)` to force the Range iterable to force computation and actually print something interesting.
 In practice you should almost never use these functions while using anything from range utils.
-Always just use the result of any range function or constructor without converting it to a list or something.
+Always just use the result of any range function or constructor without converting it to a list.

 ## Using the Range constructor ##